 There is no centralised support agency to help international students but several countries offer bursaries to their nationals to study abroad, and there are support arrangement for specific programmes targeted at international students.
 Our Aquaculture, Environment and Society MSc course for example provides full studentships to international students.
 More information for international students...

-- > Information on finance and student support
+- Information on finance and student support, accommodation

-- > Opportunities to meet staff and students
+- Opportunities to meet staff, including our lecturers, and students.